iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 Updated:

-Rounded corners can cause blurred edges or unwanted transparency in screenshots.
+Rounded corners can sometimes result in blurred edges or unwanted transparency in screenshots, which can be a problem for professionals.

-Square corners make it easier to align and stack windows neatly, improving multitasking.
+Square corners make it easier to align and stack windows neatly, improving multitasking and productivity.

-Some users (especially perfectionists like me) prefer sharp-edged UI for a cleaner and more structured look.
+Some users prefer sharp-edged UI elements for a cleaner, more structured look that aligns with their personal or professional preferences.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\DWM

-Step 3 Look for RoundedCorners (if available).
-If not, create a new DWORD (32-bit) value and name it RoundedCorners.
+Step 3 Look for RoundedCorners.
+If it doesn't exist, create a new DWORD (32-bit) value and name it RoundedCorners.

 Step 4 Set its value to 0.

-Another workaround is enabling High Contrast Mode, which removes some UI effects, including rounded corners.
+Another workaround is to enable High Contrast Mode, which simplifies UI elements, including removing rounded corners.

-Step 2 Navigate to Accessibility > Contrast Themes.
+Step 2 Go to Accessibility > Contrast Themes.

 Step 4 Apply the changes.

-• High Contrast Mode is a temporary solution and may not be suitable for everyone, this method disables rounded corners, it also alters other visual elements.
+• High Contrast Mode is a temporary solution and alters other visual elements besides rounded corners.

 Using Third-Party Tools